Why e-footprint ?

 The more complex and variable the studied system is, the more complex (=high order) the corresponding model needs to be before it delivers useful orders of magnitude.

 How complex would a good enough model need to be to effectively guide ecodesign decisions ?
 It depends on the complexity and variability of digital services.
-Let’s make some observations and some simple thought experiments to find out the essential parameters.
+Let's make some observations and simple thought experiments to find out the essential parameters.

 First and foremost, digital services vary wildly in usage volumes.
 The biggest social networks have billions of daily visits while your company showcase website might have only a few hundreds.
 The same ecodesign action leading to a 10% energy consumption reduction will be vastly more impactful on the big system than on the small one, so usage volume input is critical.